 Psychasthenia is one of the oldest terms in the world of psychology.
 It first arose in 1903 to define the suffering of the human soul and the pain of those who felt lost, and didn’t trust themselves.
 This existential anguish led the individual to permanent disturbance, obsessive thinking, phobias, and a state of persistent and almost always irrational anxiety.

-Today, this concept is no longer understood in the same way.
-In fact, now, it’s conceived as a personality trait.
+Today, experts no longer understand this concept in the same way.
+In fact, they now see it as a personality trait.
 In fact, it forms part of the MMPI inventory.
 It was the psychiatrist, Pierre Janet, who introduced this dimension at the beginning of the 20th century.
 He mentioned it in his extremely significant work, Obsessions and Psychasthenia.

 We might define the psychasthenic individual as someone unable to turn off the noise in their mind, the worry that erodes their spirit, and the problems that they don’t know how to solve.
 This continuous rumination subjects them to great exhaustion and a deep defenselessness.
 Moreover, they experience a great lack of control over what happens around them.